johnnovak/dosbox-staging-doco/website/docs/documentation/sound/sound-devices/adlib-cms-sound-blaster.md

         [sbtype](#sbtype) setting (see [Emulated Sound Blaster
         models](#emulated-sound-blaster-models) for an overview).

-      - `cms` -- Two Philips SAA1099 chips as used in the Creative Music System / Game Blaster (not OPL compatible).
+      - `cms` -- Two Philips SAA1099 chips in a stereo configuration as used on the Creative Music System / Game Blaster (*not* OPL compatible).

-      - `opl2` -- Yamaha YM3812 (OPL2) as found on the original AdLib Music
+      - `opl2` -- A single Yamaha YM3812 (OPL2) as found on the original AdLib
-        Synthesiser and early Sound Blaster cards.
+        Music Synthesizer Card and early Sound Blaster models.

       - `dualopl2` -- Two Yamaha OPL2 chips in a stereo configuration as
          found on the Sound Blaster Pro 1.0.